Distributed runs with Celery

 You can set up a task queue using Celery with the broker and a results backend of your choice, and run Celery workers to execute tasks from the broker queue.

-The following is an example using redis, but you can use any .
+The following is an example using redis, but you can use any supported Celery broker and backend.

 Install redis addon: